XerxesDGreat/i-josh.com/content/coras-new-scarf.md

 Category: Projects
 Author: Josh Wickham
 Tags: knitting, Cora
+FBDescription: I made a nice, soft scarf for Cora in her favorite color.
+I made a couple mistakes with the pattern, but
+               I don't think Cora likes it any less.

 Because there's only so many things I can make for myself, and because I am enjoying knitting on the train (except for the nasty knot I get between my left shoulder blade and my spine), I decided to make Cora a scarf.